This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Transfer the batter to a pastry bag fitted with a 1/4-inch round tip.
+- Transfer to a piping bag.
+Transfer the batter to a pastry bag fitted with a 1/4-inch (0.6 cm) round tip.

-- Holding the bag vertically, close to the baking sheet, pipe 1/4-inch balls, leaving some space between each.
-Use a wet knife to cut each ball.
-This step will take you some time.
+- Pipe the cereal.
+Holding the bag vertically, close to the baking sheet, pipe 1/4-inch balls, leaving about 1 inch (2.5 cm) between each.
+I recommend using a wet knife to cut each ball as the batter is quite sticky.
+Note: Depending on the size of your baking sheet, you might have to bake it in 2 batches.

 Notes